arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 The `install.*` script will copy all the needed files into your Alvik.

 The `<device port>` is the name of the USB port that your computer assigned to the Nano ESP32.
-There are several ways to find it, depending on your OS, for examples:
+There are several ways to find it, depending on your OS, for example:

-- You can use the Arduino IDE 2.x, [here](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE) is a guide.
+- You can use the Arduino IDE to discover the port, [follow this guide to know more.](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE)
-- You can look it using the Arduino Lab for MicroPython by clicking `Connect` after have connected the Alvik with the USB cable.
+- You can check it by using the Arduino Lab for MicroPython by clicking `Connect` after connecting Alvik with the USB cable.
-- You can look at the list of the USB devices attach to the PC
+- You can check the list of the USB devices attached to your PC.

 ### How to Upload Firmware

-1. Download the latest [pre-compiled firmware](https://github.com/arduino-libraries/Arduino_AlvikCarrier/releases/latest) and place it inside the Alvik project folder
+1. Download the latest [pre-compiled firmware](https://github.com/arduino-libraries/Arduino_AlvikCarrier/releases/latest) and place it inside Alvik's project folder

 2. Go into `utilities` folder and run the `flash_firmware` script: